Support Innovative Research for a Future Without Childhood Cancer

 Changing the Future.

 When 11-year-old, Ava Decker, was diagnosed with Osteosarcoma, a rare bone cancer, in December 2022, her family’s world shattered.
-Although they found excellent medical care from the Pediatric Sarcoma Center at UCLA Mattel Children’s Hospitals in Los Angeles, treatments were brutal, they quickly learned a terrifying truth:
+They found medical care from the Pediatric Sarcoma Center at UCLA Mattel Children’s Hospitals in Los Angeles, treatments were brutal, they quickly learned a terrifying truth:

 Ava was receiving the same treatment for her cancer that was created over 50 years ago simply because there hasn’t been progress due to a major lack of funding to discover less toxic and more effective treatments.
 Despite aggressive surgery and highly toxic chemotherapy, the cancer spread throughout her body, and Ava died at the age of 13-years-old, on Thursday, May 9, 2024.